Find some commonly asked questions about cataracts and the treatment below. Think you have a cataract? Call us.

 Before you have surgery, there are some decisions to make...

-You may find an advanced MULTIFOCAL replacement lens implant (what we call a “premium lifestyle implant) a more appealing option if being less dependent on bifocals and reading glasses is important to you.
-The revolutionary design of a premium lifestyle replacement lens implant makes it possible to take vision to a new level by restoring youthful ability to focus on objects at varying distances.
+You may find an advanced MULTIFOCAL replacement intraocular lens implant (what we call a “premium lifestyle implant) a more appealing option if being less dependent on bifocals and reading glasses is important to you.
+The design of this premium lifestyle replacement intraocular lens makes it possible to take vision to a new level by restoring our youthful ability to focus on objects at varying distances.
 These lenses are engineered to provide a full range of quality vision and may reduce your dependence on glasses or contacts.
+Learn more and watch patient testimonies about one of these lens options HERE:

 Which replacement lens is right for me?